mattjaybe/SillyTavern-EchoText/README.md

 | **Voice** | Formal, Casual, Poetic, Direct, Theatrical, Banter, Cryptic, Nurturing, and more |

 Mood and Personality has an **Intensity slider** (0–100%) to dial in how strongly it colors the responses — a hint of mystery or full tsundere mode, entirely your call.

+In the menu, you'll find Context.
+Here, you can override the global Context information in Settings with tragerted, per-character context.
+Change the Description, Scenario, Personality, Lorebook entries, Persona, and Texting Style.

 Your active selections appear as colored icon badges in the panel header for a quick at-a-glance reminder.
 Chat Influence settings are also saved and restored with Chat Archives, so loading an old conversation brings back exactly the flavor it had.